File Transfer Using FTP

 FTP links (URLs)

-Clickable links to documents or folders on FTP servers can be placed in email messages or web pages for easy access to such files.
-These links look like web addresses except the http prefix is replaced by ftp.
+Clickable links to documents or folders on FTP servers can be included in email messages or web pages for easy access.
 An example of an FTP link for MBARI’s server would be ftp://ftp.mbari.org/pub/folder/file, where folder and file will be replaced with the particular folder(s) and file names pointing to the linked file.
-If your system is configured with an FTP client defined for handling FTP URLs, clicking on the link will start up the file transfer (if a single file is specified) or open up either a browser or GUI based FTP client window showing the FTP directory contents (if an FTP folder is specified).
+If your system is configured with an FTP client defined for handling FTP URLs, clicking on the link will open the FTP client and start the file transfer (if a single file is specified) or open a window showing the FTP directory contents (if an FTP folder is specified).
 If an FTP client is not configured for automatic handling of clicked FTP URLs, the URL can be copied and pasted into an FTP client, Windows File Explorer, or macOS Finder’s Connect to Server dialog to access the resource.